ashemsay/restic_ynh/README.md

 cat /root/.ssh/id_restic_ed25519.pub
 ```

-## Optional set sftp jail on server B
+## (Optional) set sftp jail on server B

 To improve security, make sure user `servera` can only do sftp and can only access his home directory on server B.
-This is how you would do it on Debian/Ubuntu, otherwise refer to your distribution manual (don't forget to replace `servera` by the real username)
+This is how you would do it on Debian/Ubuntu, otherwise refer to your distribution manual (don't forget to replace `servera` with the real username)

 ```
 cat << EOCONFIG >> /etc/ssh/sshd_config